 Saffron adds a nice touch to this risotto recipe, but you can make risotto without it.
 Likewise, you may omit the mushrooms and white wine.
 If you don’t use white wine, use more broth or water.

-Photo below right: Cooked risotto before and after drying.
+Photo above: Cooked risotto before and after drying.

 Servings: 2 - 3